ejp-rd-vp/resource-metadata-schema/README.md

 ## JSON Schema overview

+You can browse the published schema files at https://ejp-rd-vp.github.io/resource-metadata-schema/.

-All the JSON schema files can be found in the [json_schema](json_schema/) directory.
+All the raw JSON schema files can also be found in the [json_schema](json_schema/) directory.
 The core schema types are:

 * [registry.json](json_schema/registry.json) - describes a patient or biosample registry dataset
 * [catalog_of_registries.json](json_schema/catalog_of_registries.json) - describes a catalog or registries that links to individual registry datasets